sony/esstra/README.md

 source code, as well as the [Case Study documentation](./doc/case-study) on using ESSTRA for open-source software and Linux distributions.

+For a detailed overview of ESSTRA, please refer to [the presentation delivered at Open Source Summit Europe 2025](https://static.sched.com/hosted_files/osseu2025/64/20250825_OSSEU2025_ESSTRA.pdf).

 ## Status of This Version

 ESSTRA is being developed on Ubuntu 22.04 with GCC 11.4.0 and Python